Definition

 How it is used

-Thermocap is most often applied as the denominator in the market-cap-to-thermocap ratio, a rough valuation-to-cumulative-revenue gauge analogous to a price-to-sales multiple.
-Low ratios have historically corresponded to the network being valued modestly relative to the security spend it has absorbed, while high ratios indicate the opposite.
-Like all such ratios it is a descriptive lens, not a forecast.
+Thermocap is most often applied as the denominator in the market-cap-to-thermocap ratio, a gauge that asks how the market values the network relative to the cumulative revenue its security providers have earned, loosely analogous to a price-to-sales multiple.
+Historically, low ratios have coincided with periods when the network was valued modestly relative to the security spend it had absorbed, and high ratios with speculative peaks.
+Like all such ratios it is a descriptive lens, not a forecast, and its bands shift across eras as fee markets, halvings, and hardware efficiency change the relationship between spend and security.

 In Simple Terms

-Thermocap is an on-chain aggregate equal to the cumulative USD value of all revenue paid to miners over the entire lifetime of the network, combining…
+Thermocap is an on-chain aggregate equal to the cumulative USD value of all revenue ever paid to miners over the lifetime of the network, combining…